-If I am going to be able to transform myself such that I can resolve all of my conflicts, what are the tools I need to have?
+If I am going to be able to transform myself such that I can resolve all of my conflicts, what tools do I need?
 What is transformation and how is it different from change?
-What are the characteristics of the process of growth and how can I understand the growth of the awareness I have of my Self?
+What are the characteristics of the process of growth?
+How can I understand the growth of the awareness I have of my Self?

-Our maps then will hopefully change as we change and as the world around us changes.
+Our maps will hopefully change as we change and as the world around us changes.
 This is a book of maps.
 For most who read it, these maps will be new and perhaps challenging.
 Some may be ones which are immediately useful and some may take work to become accustomed to.
-And hopefully, they will someday be ones you have outgrown.
+Hopefully, they will someday be ones you have outgrown.